Australian winemakers tempt Chinese palates to secure future

 The wealthy Chinese consumer, with a growing appetite for luxury brands, is the main target for premium winemakers such as Penfolds, which next month will launch a new wine, Special Bin 620, in Shanghai.

-China has become the biggest market for Australian wine priced at more than A$10 a litre, a remarkable shift as Chinese tastes for imported wines grow.
+China has become the biggest market for Australian wine priced at more than A$10 ($9.95) a liter, a remarkable shift as Chinese tastes for imported wines grow.
 China imported more than $1 billion worth of wine last year, up 61 percent from the year before.

 Chinese imports in the A$10-plus range almost equalled those of the U.S. and UK markets combined, according to data from government agency Wine Australia, selling in restaurants, hotels and gourmet supermarkets.